farcasterxyz/docs/docs/developers/guides/accounts/add-signer.md

 });

 /*******************************************************************************
- * KeyGateway - addFor - Add a signer key to Alice's fid.
+ * KeyGateway - addFor - Add an account key to Alice's fid.
  *******************************************************************************/

 /**
- * To add a signer key to Alice's fid, we need to follow four steps:
+ * To add an account key to Alice's fid, we need to follow four steps:
  *
- * 1. Create a new signer keypair for Alice.
+ * 1. Create a new account key pair for Alice.
  * 2. Use our app account to create a Signed Key Request.
  * 3. Collect Alice's `Add` signature.
  * 4. Call the contract to add the key onchain.
  */

 /**
- *  1. Create an Ed25519 signer keypair for Alice and get the public key.
+ *  1. Create an Ed25519 account key pair for Alice and get the public key.
  */
 const privateKeyBytes = ed.utils.randomPrivateKey();
-const signer = new NobleEd25519Signer(privateKeyBytes);
+const accountKey = new NobleEd25519Signer(privateKeyBytes);

-let signerPubKey = new Uint8Array();
+let accountPubKey = new Uint8Array();
-const signerKeyResult = await signer.getSignerKey();
+const accountKeyResult = await accountKey.getSignerKey();
-if (signerKeyResult.isOk()) {
+if (accountKeyResult.isOk()) {
-  signerPubKey = signerKeyResult.value;
+  accountPubKey = accountKeyResult.value;

   /**
    *  2. Generate a Signed Key Request from the app account.
    */
-  const signedKeyRequestMetadata = await appSigner.getSignedKeyRequestMetadata({
+  const signedKeyRequestMetadata = await accountKey.getSignedKeyRequestMetadata({
     requestFid: APP_FID,
-    key: signerPubKey,
+    key: accountPubKey,
     deadline,
   });